wolfoerster/SmartLogging/README.md

 # SmartLogging
-Easy to use .NET file based logging framework using JSON.
+Easy to use .NET logging framework using JSON as output format.
+Log entries can be written to a file, to the console and to a stream.

+Since the log entries created by this framework are in JSON format you can process these entries programmatically with any JSON deserializer.

+For Windows there is an accompanying project called *SmartLogReader* which lets you get the most out of your log files.
+You will find it here: https://github.com/wolfoerster/SmartLogReader

 ## Overview
 The SmartLogging package exports two main classes: SmartLogger and LogWriter.